On the joint estimation of flow fields and particle properties from Lagrangian data: Methodology: neural-implicit particle advection

 \subsection{Framework for data assimilation}

-The NIPA framework employs ``neural-implicit flow states'' coupled to a set of particle models, with one model per particle, to reconstruct unsteady flows from Lagrangian tracks.
+The NIPA framework employs ``neural-implicit flow states'' coupled to a set of particle models, with one model per particle, to reconstruct unsteady flow fields from Lagrangian tracks.
 A schematic of the approach is shown in \cref{fig: schematic}.
 The flow field is represented using one or more coordinate neural networks, which take space--time input coordinates and return flow variables at that position and time,

-where $\boldsymbol{x} \in \mathcal{V}$ are the spatial coordinates in the flow domain $\mathcal{V}$, $t \in \mathcal{T}$ is a time within the measurement interval $\mathcal{T}$, $\boldsymbol{u}$ and $p$ are the flow velocity and pressure, respectively, and $d \in \{2, 3\}$ is the number of spatial dimensions.
+where $\boldsymbol{x} \in \mathcal{V}$ are the spatial coordinates in the flow domain $\mathcal{V}$, $t \in \mathcal{T}$ is a time within the measurement interval $\mathcal{T}$, $\boldsymbol{u}$ and $p$ are the velocity and pressure fields, respectively, and $d = 2$ or 3 is the number of spatial dimensions.
 Additional variables can be added to the outputs of $\mathsf{F}$ as needed, such as density or temperature in compressible flows.
 When coordinate neural networks like $\mathsf{F}$ are trained to minimize residuals to a set of physical equations, they are deemed to be PINNs, i.e., ``physics-informed neural networks.''
 Network architectures used in this work are described in more detail in \S~\ref{sec: method: flow model}.

+We next introduce the concept of our Lagrangian particle model, whose detailed formulation is derived in \S~\ref{sec: method: KCTs}.
 Measured particle tracks natively comprise sequences of spatial positions determined at the image times.
 Accordingly, our particle models are defined with respect to these tracked locations, which may be adjusted during training to account for localization uncertainty.
-For the $k$th particle, we introduce a dedicated model $\sdx{\mathsf{P}}[k]$ that represents its velocity as a continuous function of time,
+For the $k$th particle, a dedicated model $\sdx{\mathsf{P}}[k]$ is built to represent its velocity as a continuous function of time,